Concordium/concordium-client/scripts/distributables/nix-static-build/README.md

 # Nix static build system

+**NOTE: This build is not properly working at November 2020 with ghc884.**

 The following guide has been tested on a NixOS unstable on mid August 2020.
 However it is also possible to use it with `nix` not on NixOS.
 ## Setup environment
 This following below assumes that this repository is checked out in the directory named `simple-client`